krestenkrab/hanoidb/README.md

 Here's the bullet list:

-- Very fast writes and deletes,
-- Reasonably fast reads (N records are stored in log<sub>2</sub>(N) B-trees),
-- Operations-friendly "append-only" storage (allows you to backup live system, and crash-recovery is very simple)
+- Insert, Delete and Read all have worst case log<sub>2</sub>(N) complexity.
 - The cost of evicting stale key/values is amortized into insertion, so you don't need to schedule merge to happen at off-peak hours.
+- Operations-friendly "append-only" storage (allows you to backup live system, and crash-recovery is very fast)
 - Supports range queries (and thus eventually Riak 2i.)
-- Doesn't need a boat load of RAM
+- Doesn't need much RAM, but does need a lot of file descriptors
-- All in 1000 lines of pure Erlang code
+- All around 3000 lines of pure Erlang code

-Once we're a bit more stable, we'll provide a Riak backend.

 ### Deploying the hanoi for testing with Riak/KV